LOGESHWARANS389/Stepin/1_Requirements/README.md

 # Introduction

-Library management system
+### Topic : Library management system

-The mini-project “Library management system project in C” is a console application using the C programming language.
-This project compiled in Code Blocks with the GCC compiler.
+This ,mini-project, is a console application using the C programming language.
+This project compiled in VSC code with the GCC compiler.
 In this console application, you can do basic library management task like adding the book, view the added book, search the books, ..etc.